ndfcampbell/bayesian_regression_demo/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-**Additional Notice:** This material is to be used for non-commercial teaching purposes only and not for use in production or by any profit-making venture.
+**Additional Notice:** This material is to be used for non-commercial teaching purposes only and not for use in production nor by any profit-making venture.